ADA-SITE/code-org-student-progress-scraper/README.md

 - progress data is downloaded portion-by-portion while you scroll down the list
 - if you do not save the page as a complete web page, you do not get this data included in the .html file.

-You will have to prepare several .html files of saved dashboard page for different positions of scrolling in the list.
+You will have to prepare several .html files of saved from Teacher Dashboard section progress page (view by Levels) for different positions of scrolling in the list.
 A small Python script by @nsadili will scan these .html files, extract student records data, then match it with progress data and save it as a .csv file.

 ## User Manual
 1. Place the downloaded .html files under progress_files folder.
 Delete the .keep file in the folder.